of stops

 Find a restaurant near this place

-Maison Trestler 2
+Surprise me!Maison Trestler 2

-85, Chemin de la Commune Vaudreuil-Dorion Québec J7V 2C3
+85, Chemin de la Commune - Vaudreuil-Dorion, Québec J7V 2C3

-A unique heritage property, Trestler House is a window back in time.
+A unique heritage property, Maison Trestler is a window back in time.
 Built in the late 1700s, the 16-room stone house is a shining example of Québec history, complete with period furniture, artifacts, even its own ghost!
 The summer season bustles with excitement: group tours, guided visits, exhibitions, and a legendary summer concert series that features talented local and international musicians.
 The house is available as an enchanting venue for weddings, business meetings, and other events, complete with rentals and catering services.
-Sheltered in a residential area of Vaudreuil-Dorion, Trestler House is one of the region’s cultural gems, easily accessible by car, train, bicycle, or on foot.
+Sheltered in a residential area of Vaudreuil-Dorion, Maison Trestler is one of the region’s cultural gems, easily accessible by car, train, bicycle, or on foot.

 Feeling hungry?